HAL-42/AlchemyCat/README.md

 # <div align="center">🚀 Introduction</div>

+When developing machine learning algorithms, we often bother with:
+* Config files (YAML / YACS / MMCV) are lengthy and complex.
+If entries are interdependent, extra caution is needed to avoid errors when modifying them.
+* Parameter tuning requires rewriting the config for each parameter set, leading to code duplication and difficulty in tracking changes.
+* Manually traversing the parameter space and summarizing results during parameter tuning is time-consuming and inefficient.
+* Insufficient parameter tuning can obscure effective designs.
+* Effective methods may not achieve SOTA due to insufficient parameter tuning, reducing persuasiveness.

-AlchemyCat is a config system designed for machine learning research, aiming to simplify repetitive tasks like reproduction, modifying configs, and hyperparameter tuning.
-With AlchemyCat, researchers can fully explore the parameter tuning potential of algorithm to:
+AlchemyCat is a config system designed for machine learning research to address such issues.
+It helps researchers to fully explore the parameter tuning potential by simplifying repetitive tasks like reproduction, modifying configs, and hyperparameter tuning
-* Prevent effective designs from being overshadowed by suboptimal hyperparameters.
-* Advance to SOTA, making their work more convincing.

 The table below compares AlchemyCat with existing config systems (😡 not support, 🤔 limited support, 🥳 supported):